sanja7s/AI_Impact_Card/README.md

 - **[Impact Assessment Card - Licence Plate Detector](impact-assessment-card-license-plate-detector.pdf)**: A concise assessment of the impacts, benefits, and risks of using licence plate detection systems.

+## Updated Impact Assessment Cards

+### Biometric Checkout

+- **[Impact Assessment Card - Biometric Checkout](impact-assessment-card-biometric-checkout-version5.pdf)**: A concise assessment of the impact, benefits, and riskss of implementing biometric checkout technologies.

+### Licence Plate Detector

+- **[Impact Assessment Card - Licence Plate Detector](impact-assessment-card-license-plate-detector-version5.pdf)**: A concise assessment of the impacts, benefits, and risks of using licence plate detection systems.
 ---